visit-dav/visit/src/doc/cli_manual/functions.rst

     The name of the variable to be created.

 args : tuple
-    A tuple (or list) of strings providing the variable names of thearguments to the Python Expression.
+    A tuple (or list) of strings providing the variable names of the arguments to the Python Expression.

 source : string
     A string containing the source code for a Python Expression Filter .